Keystone and Dakota Access pipelines: How did we get here?

 Trump on Tuesday signed executive actions to advance the approval of the stalled pipelines.

 The proposed $3.7 billion Dakota Access pipeline was slated to stretch 1,172 miles through four states -- from North Dakota into South Dakota, winding through Iowa and ending in southern Illinois -- and move 470,000 barrels of crude oil a day across the Midwest.
-It was completed except for a contested portion under Lake Oahe in North Dakota, which is half a mile upstream from the Standing Rock Sioux tribe's reservation.
+It is completed except for a contested portion under Lake Oahe in North Dakota, which is half a mile upstream from the Standing Rock Sioux tribe's reservation.

 The $8 billion Keystone XL pipeline was proposed to stretch nearly 1,200 miles across six states -- Montana, South Dakota, Nebraska, Kansas, Oklahoma and Texas -- and carry more than 800,000 barrels of carbon-heavy petroleum daily from Canada's oil sands through Nebraska to refineries on the Gulf Coast.

-With debates looming, and protests quickly mobilizing, like those on Tuesday in Washington, New York and Seattle, how did the nation get to this point with controversial pipelines?
+With debates looming, and protests quickly mobilizing, like those on Tuesday in Washington, New York and Seattle, how did the nation get to this point with the controversial pipelines?

 Proponents of both projects tout their economic boon.
 Supporters say the Dakota pipeline would decrease American reliance on foreign oil.
 Opponents cite environmental concerns, such as contamination due to breaches and eventual greenhouse gas emissions, and destruction of Native American land and burial sites.

-History of the Dakota Access pipeline?
+History of the Dakota Access Pipeline

 The US Army Corps of Engineers approved the project and granted final permits in July to the dismay of environmentalists and the Standing Rock Sioux tribe.